 I am unemployed, Can I get funding for a FETAC Course?
 Yes.
 Jobseekers wishing to participate on The Open College’s extensive range of training courses, may be eligible to avail of Department of Social Welfare funding to facilitate their entry to a particular training programme.

 The allocation of funding for participation on our courses, will be solely at the discretion of Social welfare job facilitator and will be dependent upon the availability of funding at the time of application and the applicant’s ability to satisfy the eligibility criteria.

 Occasionally employers fund courses fully or partially.
-Local Charitable Organizations may assist with fee contributions, if approached.
+Local Charitable Organisations may assist with fee contributions, if approached.

 In order to make an application for funding for your desired course from Department of Social Welfare the following steps need to be completed:

 What programmes do you offer?
-We offer over 70 FETAC Levels 5 & 6 award programmes and we are Ireland’s dedicated provider of FETAC awards.
+We offer over 90 FETAC/QQI Levels 5 & 6 award programmes and we are Ireland’s dedicated provider of FETAC awards.
 We have programmes available in Childcare, Healthcare, Teaching, Special Needs, Journalism, Bsuness, Management, Law Digital Media and many more.
 All the FETAC awards are recognised on the National Framework of Qualifications in Ireland, UK and Europe.
-These awards are also regocnised Internationally.
+These awards are also recognised Internationally.
 For a full list of our programmes please click here.

 Can you help with Garda Vetting?
 Yes, The Open College is now a registered organistaion with the Garda vetting Unit and is in a position to offer students a Garda vetting service.
 There may be a delay in processing applications with the Garda Vetting Unit due to high demand on the unit so we advise you to complete the forms on registration.
 Please ask for details.